MrCsabaToth/FairplayBI/README.md

 Changelist
 ---
 - FairplayFP patch
-- All cointainer classes (Vector, Map, Set, etc) was converted to type-safe generics
+- All cointainer classes (Vector, Map, Set, etc) were converted to type-safe generics
 - Had to add Compiler/InputFormat.java to be able to fully accomplish the type-safe generics
 - Converted the internal representation of Int<*> SMC program types to BigInteger instead of Java int
 - Changed the party (Alice/Bob) run-time input parsing so it can take in BigIntegers
-- It is possible now to place the run-time input into files instead of a console input
+- It is possible now to place the run-time input into files (name derived from the other file names by convention) instead of a console input
+- If the file comes from the input, than the output will be written to a file too, file name is also derived from the other file names by convention
 - The software searches for the program script relative to the rundir Java environment variable (that was already used for finding the log4j configuration file)
 - The output is able to display negative integer results (original Fairplay couldn't even do that with int)